 How much will I get?

 It depends on your finances and your circumstances.
-As part of your assessment you'll need to tell us details of your income, savings and assets, plus any benefits you currently claim.
 You may have to contribute your own money if the amount of DFG you are awarded doesn't cover the total cost of the equipment you need, so you'll have to think about how you will pay for this – it could be from your savings, or you may need to borrow money from elsewhere.
-Or you may be eligible for a grant from a charity.
+You might also be eligible for a grant from a charity.

 Low cost loan